amostowyj/sse-tech-task/CANDIDATE_NOTES.md

 ## Preamble

-Seeing as I'm new to Typescript and Node, I decided to use my time trying to identify as many issues as I could by just revoiewing the code and exercising the API via Postman a little.
+Seeing as I'm new to Typescript and Node, I decided to use my time trying to identify as many issues as I could by just reviewing the code and exercising the API via Postman a little.

 The following is a list of the issues I've spotted, but you'll have to forgive me if I missed any glaring TS bad pratice or coding conventions, as this isn't something I'm an expert on (yet!).

-Instead of making clumsy code changes I've just tried to detail as many issues as I could in this document, and I've made suggestions of the changes I would make (with more time and a quick crash course in good Typescript conventions).
+Instead of trying to make clumsy code changes I've just tried to detail as many issues as I could in this document, and I've made suggestions of the changes I would make (with more time and a quick crash course in good Typescript conventions).
 I hope this is OK.

 I'll hold my hands up now though, the process of setting up my development environment and reviewing/playing with the code definitely took me way over the allocated hour - apologies for this, I wasn't trying to cheat, I was just enjoying looking for errors in the code and lost track of time.
-Thank for taking the time to create this sample app, it's been a lot of fun to review.
+Thanks for taking the time to create this sample app, it's been a lot of fun to review.

 ## Issues